“Requirements of the Undergraduate Economics Major: A Comprehensive Evaluation” with Abigail Hyde and Emily Marshall. (work in progress)

 “Is Economics STEM?
-Process of Reclassification, Requirements, and Quantitative Rigor” with Emily Marshall. (work in progress)
+Process of (Re)classification, Requirements, and Quantitative Rigor” with Emily Marshall. (under review)

-“Natural Disasters and Household Debt: Evidence from US Counties” with Daniel Byun, Emily Marshall, and Yanqing Zhao. (work in progress)
+“Natural Disasters and Household Debt: Evidence from US Counties” with Daniel Byun, Emily Marshall, and Yanqing Zhao. (under review)

 Work hours and CO2 emissions: Evidence from U.S. households.
 2019. (with Anders Fremstad and Mark Paul) .
 Review of Political Economy, 31(1), 42-59.

 Writing in the discipline and reproducible methods: A process-oriented approach to teaching empirical undergraduate economics research .
 2019. (with Emily Marshall).
 Journal of Economic Education, 50(1), 17-32.

 Does sharing Backfire?
 A decomposition of household and urban economies in CO2 emissions.
 2018. (with Anders Fremstad).
 Energy Policy, 123, 404-413.

 The environmental impact of sharing: household and urban economies in CO2 emissions.
 2018. (with Anders Fremstad and Sammy Zahran).
 Ecological Economics, 145, 137-147.

 The carbon implications of declining household scale economies.
 2015. (with Sammy Zahran).
 Ecological Economics, 116, 182-190.